helm/helm-www/content/zh/docs/helm/helm_uninstall.md

       --description string   add a custom description
       --dry-run              simulate a uninstall
   -h, --help                 help for uninstall
-      --keep-history         remove all associated resources and mark the release as deleted, but retain the release history --no-hooks             prevent hooks from running during uninstallation --timeout duration     time to wait for any individual Kubernetes operation (like Jobs for hooks) (default 5m0s)
+      --ignore-not-found     Treat "release not found" as a successful uninstall --keep-history         remove all associated resources and mark the release as deleted, but retain the release history --no-hooks             prevent hooks from running during uninstallation --timeout duration     time to wait for any individual Kubernetes operation (like Jobs for hooks) (default 5m0s)